susitlab/susitlab.github.io/_pages/about_ye.md

 <span class='anchor' id='about-me'></span>

-I received my Ph.D. from Sorbonne Université, Paris, France, in 2018, under the direction of Pascal Laugier (Member, European Academy of Sciences) and Quentin Grimal.

-From 2018 to 2020, I was in Ferrara Lab at Stanford University for postdoctoral research training under the direction of Katherine W. Ferrara (Member, National Academy of Engineering).

-I received the best talk award at the IBDW (2017) and the traveling award of IUS (2017), co-chaired a session at ESUCB 2017.

-I am currently an Assistant Professor in the School of Information Science and Technology at ShanghaiTech University.

-I received support of ‘Shanghai High-Level Overseas Talent Program’ and a grant from the ‘Shanghai Sailing Program’.

-I serve as a reviewer for academic journals including IEEE TUFFC、Ultrasonics、IEEE TMI.
+Dr. Ye Shi received the Ph.D. degree at the University of Technology Sydney (UTS), Australia in 2018.
+Dr Shi served as a Research Assistant at the University of New South Wales, Australia from 2017 to 2019, and a Postdoctoral Fellow at the University of Technology Sydney from 2019 to 2020.
+Dr. Shi has been an Assistant Professor (PI) in the School of Information Science and Technology at ShanghaiTech University since January 2021.

 # ✡️ Research Interests

-- **Ultrasound Imaging:** image reconstruction methods, multi-parametric and multimodal imaging, monitoring methods for ultrasound therapy;
+- **Trustworthy AI:** controllable diffusion models, reliable reinforcement learning, heterogeneous federated learning;

-- **Deep Learning for Medical Imaging:** deep learning techniques applied to ultrasound imaging;
+- **Deep Learning Basics:** implicit differentiation, optimization layer, deep equilibrium models, optimal transport;

-- **Medical Instrumentation:**: development of instruments for medical diagnosis and therapy.
+- **AI \& Optimization Applications**: humanoid robot, 3D vision, smart grid, learn to optimize, etc.

 <!-- **Quantum Computing**: quantum annealing, quantum machine learning. -->